 The National Assembly establishes the date of the opening and the duration of its ordinary sessions.
 These are, nevertheless, governed by the rules below.

 The National Assembly holds, each year, two ordinary sessions:

-- The first opens in the course of the second trimester of each year; - The second opens obligatorily within the first two-week period [quinzaine] of the month of November.
+- The first opens obligatorily within the first two week period [quinzaine] of the month of April;